Behavioural Responses to COVID Measures

 We have tested posters to encourage social distancing (paper), flow diagrams to aid self-isolation decisions (paper), assessed attitudes about risky behaviours (paper) and the test and trace system (paper), tested the COVID tracker app (paper), assessed expectations of the lifting of restrictions (paper) and attitudes towards the COVID-19 vaccine (paper).

-Since January 2021 we have been running the Social Activity Measure (SAM) in collaboration with the Department of the Taoiseach.
-SAM is a behavioural study that records the public response to the risk of COVID-19 infection.
-Data from a nationally representative sample of 1,000 adults are collected every two weeks, with reports published regularly here. at https://www.gov.ie/en/collection/a7ee4-see-the-results-of-the-social-ac…
+In January 2021 we began running the Social Activity Measure (SAM) in collaboration with the Department of the Taoiseach.
+SAM was a behavioural study that recorded the public response to the risk of COVID-19 infection.
+Data from a nationally representative sample of 1,000 adults were collected every two weeks, with reports published regularly here.
+SAM ceased running in 2022 after 36 iterations.
+A summary report will be available in January 2023.